Chernihiv Oblast: Industry

 The economy of Chernihiv Oblast is centered around petroleum and natural gas extraction, transport, machinery, tobacco and the textile industry.
 A major tobacco factory is situated in Pryluky.
 The cities of Bakhmach and Nizhyn are important railway junctions on the route from Russia and Belarus to Southeast Europe.
 There are notable machinery and electronics industries in Chernihiv.
 Chernihiv also has a brewery producing beer under the name "Chernihivske".

 Religion

 The religion among believers in the oblast is overwhelmingly Eastern Orthodox.
 A substantial percentage of the population is atheist.
 Small minorities of Ukrainian Catholics, Roman Catholics (including the descendants of earlier Polish colonists), and recent converts to Protestantism are also present.

 Culture and tourist attractions

-There are a few outstanding historical Orthodox churches and buildings in Chernihiv, Novhorod-Siverskyi, Liubech, Nizhyn (Nezhyn) and Koselets' (a city of Ancient Rus', older than Kyiv).
-Nizhyn is an historical cossack city and home to a university.
+There are several outstanding historical Orthodox churches and buildings in Chernihiv, Novhorod-Siverskyi, Liubech, Nizhyn, Kozelets, and Pryluky.
+Nizhyn is a historical Cossack city and home to a university.